What Does a Good Balance Sheet Look Like?

 What Factors Evaluate Financial Strength?

-Businesses with strong balance sheets tend to go beyond just having more assets than liabilities; they are structured to maximise efficiency and performance and to support the goals of the entire business.
+Businesses with strong balance sheets go beyond just having more assets than liabilities.
+They are structured for efficiency and performance, supporting business goals.

 READ RELATED ARTICLE: Why Is a Balance Sheet Important for Decision Making?